ayushpoddar/resume/markdown/resume.md

 - Worked as the sole **backend developer** and was responsible for the **design, development, deployment and maintenance** of the full stack application using **Ruby on Rails**, **PostgreSQL**, **HTML**, **CSS**, **Javascript**, **CoffeeScript**, etc.
 - Implemented a real-time, relevance-based **search suggestion** feature using **Redis**, **jQuery**, and **custom middleware**, enhancing __user experience__ and boosting __site usability__.
 - Developed "Oye", an **in-house analytics tool** integrated within the Farad Books monorepo, to track user behavior, optimize user experience, and aid in **inventory management** by understanding user preferences.
-- Streamlined daily __inventory management__ by integrating distributor email attachments (Excel files) into our system, resulting in a time savings of 20+ minutes per day and guaranteeing access to the latest data.

 <div class='experience-type'>